-Additional consideration will be given to applications that include clinical research or applications that include feasible clinical translations(s).
+Additional consideration will be given to applications that: develop new technologies; include clinical research; include feasible clinical translations(s) to pediatric heart recipients.

-Objective of the Collaborative Sciences Award
+Objectives of the Collaborative Sciences Award

-To foster innovative, collaborative approaches to research projects that propose novel pairings of investigators from at least two broadly different disciplines.
-The proposal must focus on the collaborative relationship, such that the scientific objectives could not be achieved without the efforts of at least two co-principal investigators and their respective disciplines.
+To foster innovative, collaborative approaches to research projects that propose novel pairings of investigators from at least two broadly different disciplines and foster collaboration between established and early- or midcareer investigators.

+- The proposal must focus on the collaborative relationships, such that the scientific objectives could not be achieved without the efforts of at least two co-principal investigators and their respective disciplines.
 The combination and integration of studies may be inclusive of basic, clinical, population, behavioral, and/or translational research.
-Due to the focus on different science disciplines, projects must include at least one Co-PI from a field directly related to pediatric heart transplantation and one Co-PI from a field not directly related to clinical pediatric heart transplantation research.

-This award is also intended to foster collaboration between established and early- or mid-career investigators.
+Due to the focus on different science disciplines, projects must include at least one Co-PI from a field directly related to pediatric heart transplantation and one Co-PI from a field not directly related to clinical pediatric heart transplantation research. - This award is also intended to foster collaborations between established and early- or mid-career investigators.
 Applications by existing collaborators are permitted, provided that the proposal is for a new and novel idea or approach that has not been funded before.